Chapter 05.4Instruments · Content SEO

 I stopped obsessing over exact keyword density percentages years ago and started focusing on topical completeness instead.
 If your content naturally covers a topic thoroughly, the keyword frequency takes care of itself.
 The real question is: does your page answer the query better than the current top-ranking results?

-Keyword Density Checker & Content Analyzer — FAQs
+Keyword Density Checker & Content Analyzer: questions

 There is no single ideal keyword density, but most SEO experts recommend keeping your primary keyword density between 1% and 2.5% of total word count.
 For secondary keywords and LSI variations, aim for 0.5% to 1%.
 However, the concept of a 'perfect' density is increasingly outdated.
 Google's natural language processing algorithms, including BERT and MUM, evaluate topical relevance and semantic completeness rather than counting keyword occurrences.
 Focus on writing naturally while ensuring your target keyword appears in strategic positions: the title tag, H1 heading, first 100 words, at least one subheading, and the concluding paragraph.
 If your content reads naturally and comprehensively covers the topic, the density will usually fall within an acceptable range automatically.